madetech/handbook/roles/sfia/lead_designer.md

 #### Examples of behaviour and responsibilities

-Below are examples of behaviours and responsibilities a person in this role might be expected to demonstrate.
-The list is provided for illustrative purposes only.
+_Below are examples of behaviours and responsibilities a person in this role might be expected to demonstrate.
+The list is provided for illustrative purposes only._

-- Facilitates a team to visualise and agree what its service is from end-to-end, front to back of user interactions and internal processes.
+- Facilitates a team to visualise and agree on what its service is from end-to-end, front to the back of user interactions and internal processes.

-- Prototypes what a minimal viable service could be, balancing complex user needs, urgent client goals and legacy systems or processes.
+- Prototypes a minimal viable service, balancing complex user needs, urgent client goals and legacy systems or processes.

-- Establishes design sprints activities and structure within a team previously no working in a agile, open or user-centred way
+- Establishes design sprints activities and structure within a team previously not working in an agile, open or user-centred way

 - Breaks down silos within their team and has UCD roles and people in other disciplines working towards the same goals.

-- Shares research with other delivery teams within the client organisation and shows the need for closely coordination between teams.
+- Shares research with other delivery teams within the client organisation and shows the need for close coordination between teams.

-- Works with a content designer to turn a new government policy into a prototypes to test with users.
+- Works with a content designer to turn a new government policy into prototypes to test with users.

+---

 ### Knowledge